Fragmentation contributions to transverse nucleon spin observables in semi-inclusive deep-inelastic scattering at NLO: Introduction

 Our paper is organized as follows: In Section \ref{sec:frames} we discuss the kinematics and the different frames that we use for our calculations.
-None of this is new and has been mentioned in the literature before, but we nevertheless carefully discuss the frames in detail $\--$ keeping in mind the findings of a violation of QCD factorization Ref.~\cite{Zhang:2025fvt} $\--$ because the setup of the collinear twist-3 factorization for the $\bm{P}_{h\perp}$-integrated polarized cross section can be quite subtle.
+None of this is new and has been mentioned in the literature before, but we nevertheless carefully discuss the frames in detail because the setup of the collinear twist-3 factorization for the $\bm{P}_{h\perp}$-integrated polarized cross section can be quite subtle.
 The actual setup is also discussed in Section \ref{sec:Setup} in detail for the same reason.
 In Section \ref{sec:Analytics} we present our analytic results.
 In Section \ref{sec:Numerics} we confront our NLO result with experimental HERMES data in a numerical study.
 We find that it is possible to discriminate between various scenarios for the unknown chiral-odd multi-parton fragmentation functions at NLO.
 Eventually, we provide an NLO prediction for the SIDIS structure function $F_{UT}^{\sin\phi_s}$ at a future EIC.
 In Section \ref{sec:Conclusions}, we conclude our paper.